amydohlin/project-4-group-2/README.md

     ![image](https://github.com/amydohlin/project-4-group-2/assets/42381263/93cebdc3-1cf6-4ebd-952f-f128f138cc64)

-Enhanced Neural Network:
+Enhanced Neural Network Model:
 * Used a neural network model with Relu, sigmoid, softmax.
 Used training data to reach the above calculated accuracy 92.79%
 * Enhancements:
-  * Used 3 output units
+  * Used 3 output units in the output layer
-  * Last layer softmax
+  * Added softmax activation function to the output layer
-  * 4 total layers
+  * Increased total layers to 4
-  * 100 epochs
+  * Used 100 total epochs
 * Limitation:
   * If resources allow, will increase number of epochs to evaluate maximum accuracy
 * Result:Achieved highest 65.0% model accuracy when using testing data